Victor de Tornaco: Family

+Life

 He studied in Paris at the Ecole polytechnique.
 In the years after the Belgian Revolution of 1830 he supported William I, King of the Netherlands and Grand-Duke of Luxembourg.
 From 1841 to 1848 he was a member of the Assembly of Estates.

 He was elected to represent the canton of Esch-sur-Alzette on the Constituent Assembly, in 1848.
 From 1848 to 1856 he was a member of the Chamber of Deputies, and from 1857 to 1860 of the re-established Assembly of Estates.

 After the resignation of Charles-Mathias Simons, on 26 September 1860 he was appointed prime minister and Director-General (Minister) for Foreign Affairs and until 1864 also for public transport.
 On 11 May 1867 he and Emmanuel Servais signed the Second Treaty of London, which had far-reaching consequences for Luxembourg.

 On 3 December 1867 the De Tornaco government lost a parliament vote.
 They had been accused by the opposition of taking a too passive role at the negotiations in London.
 He was succeeded by Emmanuel Servais.
-De Tornaco was from 3 December 1867 to 20 June 1872 a member of the council of state.
+De Tornaco was a member of the Council of State from 3 December 1867 to 20 June 1872.

 Victor Tornaco lived in Sanem Castle, which his family owned from 1753 to 1950.
 He died on 28 September 1875 at the castle of Voordt in the Belgian province of Limburg; he was buried in the family tomb in Sanem.